 The way to achieve moments of real life is always a free choice of the photographer but with experience we understand which lenses are most suitable than others.
-Although it is interesting to see portraits taken with mid to long lenses inside a project, in my opinion they should not be generally more than 5% of the whole story.
-The rest of your shooting need to be done with a wideangle lens.
+Although, at times, it is interesting to see the so-called “street portraits”, in my opinion they should not be more than 5% of the overall service that you take home.
+The rest of your shooting, I think, need to be created with a wide angle lens.

 But… Which wide angle?
-Here we enter seriously into the personal taste land.
-I’ve worked a lot with the 28mm in the past but I am a 35mm man.
+Here we enter seriously into personal taste land.
+I’ve worked a lot with the 28mm in the past but I am not disappointed even with 35mm length.
 Today’s trend suggests you to go down until 21mm or even more but I think that, reached certain limits, between distortions and angles of view very different from that of the human eye, the photographer is likely to give the scene a unnaturalness that keep away the beholder from real context.

 The focus is faster and easier, having much more depth of field at equal aperture.

 Lenses are usually small and luminous, lightweight and unobtrusive avoiding to intimidate the subject: